Capcom Arcade Cabinet: Games

+An "all-in-one" pack containing all 15 games was released on May 20, 2013.
+Two bonus games, 1943 Kai (1987) and Vulgus (1984), are unlocked if all other games are purchased.

 Reception

 Capcom Arcade Cabinet received "mixed or average" reviews from critics according to review aggregator Metacritic.
 Comic Book Resources lamented this compilation having started Capcom into following Nintendo's trend of emulation "retreads", saying this: "Beyond the price, the collection's lack of big name titles and a general lack of excitement over another retro game collection put it in the middle of the pack. ...
 The downside is that these companies have normalized the practice of re-selling consumers classic games every console generation, and that's a price gamers shouldn't have to pay."